 There are luxury homes, and then there are homes built to make a statement.
-The Toronto mansion of Aubrey Drake Graham clearly belongs to the second category.
-Known as “The Embassy,” it goes beyond a typical residence.
-It stands as a carefully designed symbol of power, identity, and permanence.
+The Toronto residence of Drake—often described as his mansion or simply Drake’s house, clearly belongs to the second category.

-Quick Facts: Drake House Toronto
+Quick Facts: Drake’s House in Toronto

 | Feature | Specification |